-- Every board contains inverting drivers and corresponding inverting input buffers for the transmission of the three "chaining signals" for the concatenation of several boards: 10 MHz reference, measurement trigger pulse (MP), and serial data (SD).
-Consequently, these three signals appear to be inverted on the connecting coax cables. - The serial output data are provided by a 9 pin male Sub-D connector for transmission to a PC.
+- 3. Every board contains inverting drivers and corresponding inverting input buffers for the transmission of the three "chaining signals" for the concatenation of several boards: 10 MHz reference, measurement trigger pulse (MP), and serial data (SD).
+Consequently, these three signals appear to be inverted on the connecting coax cables. - 4.
+On old boards with the sync option, the serial data input of the master board is used as a sync input, expecting a nominally 5V logic signal. - Beginning with board version FXE07 12-03-28, there is a dedicated sync input circuit using a fast comparator, reading voltages above 1V as a logic high level.
+This circuit provides a jumper selectable 50 Ohm load which must be disconnected for slave boards. - 5.
+The serial output data are provided by a 9 pin male Sub-D connector for transmission to a PC.
 Only pins 2 (RxD), 3 (TxD) and 5 (GND) are connected.
-The TxD line is driven by an inverting buffer IC (MAX232) to provide RS232 compatible signal levels (±12V).
+The TxD line is driven by an inverting buffer IC (MAX232) to provide RS232 compatible signal levels (±12V). - 6.
+For the USB port, a 5-pin USB mini-AB socket is mounted to the FXE front panel.
+With a mini-B cable plugged in, the FXE will function as a measurement device.
+Future upgrades may later enable the FXE to alternatively behave as a host to e.g. a memory stick.